Skip to main content

 Brandon has received funds through the EQIP program which provides financial and technical assistance to agricultural producers to address natural resource concerns and deliver environmental benefits, such as improved water and air quality, conserved ground and surface water, increased soil health, and reduced soil erosion and sedimentation, improved or created wildlife habitat, and mitigation against drought and increasing weather volatility.

-An EQIP contract funded his first few high tunnels, and a second contract is going to fund three new tunnels, including a 20 x 80 ft temperature-controlled high tunnel for cucumbers and tomatoes.
+An EQIP contract funded his first few high tunnels, and a second contract is going to fund three new tunnels, including a 20 x 80 feet, temperature-controlled high tunnel for cucumbers and tomatoes.
 He discovered the opportunity through his local Natural Resource Conservation Service agent.
 Brandon encourages farmers to apply for more than one EQIP contract if they qualify.

 Additional information